 The Mission of the Denver American Indian Commission is to enhance present and future communications between the Denver American Indian Community and the City and County of Denver, to advocate for social and cultural awareness and to promote economic and political equality.

-Monthly meetings take place during the second, Wednesday of each month.
+Monthly meetings take place on the second Wednesday of each month.

 5:00 p.m. - 6:00 p.m.